alfian853/resilix/README.md

 |possible value|`OPTIMISTIC` or `PESSIMISTIC`|

 ### kruskal.resilix.config.{your-key}.numberOfRetryInHalfOpenState
-Configures the number of minimum retries to be done in the half-open state before the evaluation to decide which state it belongs to.
+Configures the number of minimum retry in the half-open state before deciding which state it belongs to.

 |default value|`10`|
 |:---:|:------------------------|

 ### kruskal.resilix.config.{your-key}.minimumCallToEvaluate
-Configures the minimum records to be evaluated in sliding window to prevent 100% error rate if the first attempt is failed.
+Configures the minimum records to be evaluated in sliding-window to prevent 100% error rate if the first call is failed.

 |default value|`10`|